PUPPIES: RECOMMENDATIONS FOR NEW OWNERS

 When should my puppy be vaccinated?

 There are many fatal diseases of dogs.
-Fortunately, we have the ability to prevent several of these by vaccinating your pet.
+Fortunately, we have the ability to prevent several of these by vaccinating your puppy.
 In order to be effective, these vaccines must be given as a series of injections.
 Ideally, they are given at about 6, 9, 12, and 16 weeks of age, but this schedule may vary depending on several factors.

 The routine vaccination schedule will protect your puppy from seven diseases: distemper, hepatitis, parainfluenza virus, parvovirus, and rabies.
 These are included in one injection (DHPP) that is given at 6, 9, 12, and 16 weeks old.
 Rabies vaccine is given at 12 to 16 weeks of age.
 There are two other optional vaccinations that are appropriate in certain situations.
 Your puppy should receive a kennel cough (bordetella) vaccine if a trip to a boarding kennel or groomer is likely or if it will be placed in a puppy training class.
 Lepto vaccine is given to hunting and outside dogs over 20 pounds.
 Lepto is a bacteria that is transmitted by contact &/or consumption of contaminated water or urine of infected wildlife.
 Lyme vaccine is given to dogs that are exposed to ticks because Lyme disease is transmitted by ticks.
 Please advise us of these needs on your next visit and we can help you decide what is best for your pet.